Tifft Nature Preserve: History

 The land was first deeded in 1845.
 George Washington Tifft purchased 600 acres in 1858, transforming it into a large dairy farm.
 The Tifft family held onto the land until 1883.
 By 1900 the site had become a trans-shipment center, primarily for coal and iron ore.
 It had twelve shipping lanes and docked 83 vessels.
 This ended with the 1912 Panama Canal Act, which forced the separation of all rail and shipping interests.
 During the 1950s and 1960s, the site had become an unofficial dump.
 The land was purchased in the 1970s by the City of Buffalo for use as a landfill.
-In 1973, 2,000,000 cubic yards of refuse was transferred from Squaw Island and spread on the Tifft land.
+In 1973, 2,000,000 cubic yards of refuse was transferred from Unity Island and spread on the Tifft land.

 Following public outcry, a city-supported not-for-profit organization was organized in 1976.
 A visitor center was completed in 1978.
 The not-for-profit was merged with the Buffalo Museum of Science in 1982.
 The preserve was temporarily closed in 1983 for removal of hazardous waste by the New York State Department of Environmental Conservation.